 The CEO message in the report speaks volumes.
 Does the CEO frame his or her work in relation to the sustainability efforts?
 Is this the only time they ever mention it?
 These days it isn’t unusual for sustainability topics to be raised on investor calls, so it’s important to have a consistent, authentic message.
 And, a really great CEO message defines the company’s sustainability strategy in relation to the business strategy and the CEO’s role in the company’s efforts.
 Being transparent is key.
 If this is the beginning of the journey, acknowledge it.
 Or, is it a renewed commitment?
 A new perspective from a new leader?
 Part of what makes a great report is honesty!

-7. Promote your Report: Find your sustainability audiences
+8. Promote your report and its content: Find your sustainability audiences

 Once you’ve done the work of crafting your report, tell people!
 In this world of information overload no one will find it on their own, it must be promoted—both to employees and the public.
 And it needs a sustained effort.
 We’ve written about this before and it is still true!
 Here are a few strategies to get people reading, and if you’ve gone digital, a few web-native promotional ideas too.
 This content is typically of interest to many and can be repurposed for social media throughout the year.